UPDATED MAR 8, 2020

 If you been to Bumbershoot music festival, an outdoor yoga class at Gas Works Park, or Bite of Seattle, then you’ve likely tried a sample of Pressed Juicery’s amazing cold-pressed drinks.
-Theirs come pre-bottled, making them a great grab-and-go option when you’re headed to the gym or are in a time crunch but want a healthy snack.
+Theirs come pre-bottled, making them a great grab-and-go option when you’re headed to the gym or in a time crunch but want a healthy snack.
 And unlike a lot of juiceries around, they also offer one-, three-, and five-day pre-packaged juice cleanses making them your go-to if you’re in need of a good detox.
-Just don’t leave without trying the surprisingly delicious Strawberry Almond blend.
+Just don’t leave without trying the surprisingly delicious "Turmeric Almond" blend featuring their signature vanilla almond milk paired cinnamon, black pepper, and turmeric.
 You can find them in Westlake Center, Capitol Hill, Queen Anne, and Bellevue Square.

 When people just can’t get enough of your product, you know you’re onto something.
 Of course, that’s a good problem to have.
 It’s also exactly what happened to the juice cleanse business Kari Brunson and Brandin Myett started a few years back.
 From selling at the farmers market to a pop-up spot at Le Bete and now a 25-seat cafe in Capitol Hill, Juicebox is a Seattle favorite for juices, smoothies, or wellness shots.
 If you’re in the mood for a full-on meal, they have you covered there, too, offering veggie-centric dishes for breakfast, lunch, and weekend brunch.